rdeneau/gitbook-safe-clean-archi/domain-workflows/effectful-program.md

 #### Nick Palladinos' [Eff](https://github.com/palladin/Eff) (2017)

-- Hard to use, due to the lack of documentation
+- Difficult to use due to lack of documentation
-- Even harder to understand the implementation
+- Implementation is challenging to understand
-- Pioneering work but not practical for production
+- Pioneering work, but not practical for production use

 #### Brian Berns' [AlgEff](https://github.com/brianberns/AlgEff) (2020)

 - 👍 Benefits
-  - Less hard to understand and use than the *Eff* repository
+  - Easier to understand and use than the *Eff* library
-  - Based on the free monad, like our `program` V2
+  - Based on the free monad, similarly to our `program` V2
-  - Very comprehensive, with lots of programming tips
+  - Comprehensive with numerous programming tips
-- 🛑 Limits
+- 🛑 Limitations
-  - Overkill and too complex for our needs: not a full algebraic effects library, but just an improved `program`
+  - Overly complex for our needs: not a full algebraic effects library, but an improved `program` implementation
-  - Based on class inheritance, programming element to avoid
+  - Relies on class inheritance, which we prefer to avoid
-  - Types defined with `and`, breaking the top-down regular order in F#
+  - Uses `and` for type definitions, breaking F#'s conventional top-down declaration order

-👉 This will be the main source.
+👉 This serves as our primary reference.

 ## Program V3 Design Guidelines

-Algebraic effects can be implemented in F# only with generics and object-oriented features, but the implementation should strive to **combine simplicity and type safety**.
+Algebraic effects in F# can only be implemented using generics and object-oriented features, but the implementation should **balance simplicity with type safety**.

 ### Generics Philosophy

-**Generics** can be tricky, especially with constraints and many type parameters.
+**Generics** can become complex, especially when dealing with constraints and multiple type parameters.

 {% hint style="info" %}
-Here, **simplicity trumps type safety**.
-We prefer clearer code over overly complex generic constraints.
+In this implementation, **simplicity takes precedence over type safety**.
+We favor clearer, more maintainable code over more complex generic constraints.
 {% endhint %}

 ### Design Principles

-**Interfaces** are the key to abstracting instructions and achieving a truly generic program.
-We can still recover exhaustiveness checking for supported instructions by downcasting from the generic interface to the union type implementing it.
-This is a technique found in the *AlgEff* library.
+**Interfaces** are essential for abstracting instructions and achieving a truly generic program.
+We can maintain exhaustiveness checking for supported instructions by downcasting from the generic interface to the implementing union type—a technique borrowed from the *AlgEff* library.

-**Interfaces** are the cornerstone of robust object-oriented design.
-First, interface inheritance is safe, unlike class hierarchies.
-Second, we can apply the **Interface Segregation Principle** (ISP): prefer short, highly cohesive interfaces, focused on calling code needs, over larger and less focused ones.
-This is the OO design closest to FP design, as an interface with a single method is essentially a named type wrapping a function.
-For generics, ISP can be applied to favor decomposing `I<T, U>` into `I1<T>` and `I2<U>` when it makes sense.
+**Interfaces** form the cornerstone of robust object-oriented design.
+First, interface inheritance is safer than class hierarchies.
+Second, we apply the **Interface Segregation Principle** (ISP): favor short, highly cohesive interfaces focused on caller needs over larger, less focused ones.
+This OO approach closely resembles FP design, since a single-method interface is essentially a named type wrapping a function.
+For generics, ISP encourages decomposing `I<T, U>` into `I1<T>` and `I2<U>` when appropriate.

-**Type aliases** are the second key building block, used to simplify how you define instructions with respect to generic type parameters, without resorting to class inheritance.
+**Type aliases** serve as the second key building block, simplifying instruction definitions with respect to generic type parameters without relying on class inheritance.

 ## Core Components

-This version is composed of more components than previous versions.
-Each component is the **simplest possible**, designed to do one thing only, making it easier to understand.
-The difficulty is getting the full picture of how it all works together.
+This version comprises more components than previous versions.
+Each component is **as simple as possible**, designed with a single responsibility to enhance understanding.
+The challenge lies in grasping how all components work together.

-Whenever possible, related components are located near each other, declared top-down to follow the regular order in F#.
+Whenever possible, related components are co-located and declared top-down, following F#'s conventional order.

-### Shopfoo.Effects
+### Shopfoo code

-The "V3" `program` is located in the [`Shopfoo.Effects` project](https://github.com/rdeneau/shopfoo/tree/main/src/Shopfoo.Effects).
+The V3 `program` implementation resides in the [`Shopfoo.Effects` project](https://github.com/rdeneau/shopfoo/tree/main/src/Shopfoo.Effects).

-Here a simplified view at the solution level:
+Here's a simplified view of the solution structure:

 ```txt
 📂 src/